Charles Lapworth: Biography

 Charles Lapworth was born at Faringdon in Berkshire (now Oxfordshire) the son of James Lapworth.

 He trained as a teacher at the Culham Diocesan Training College near Abingdon, Oxfordshire.
 He moved to the Scottish border region, where he investigated the previously little-known fossil fauna of the area.
 He was headmaster of the school in Galashiels from 1864 to 1875.
 In 1869 he married Janet, daughter of Galashiels schoolmaster Walter Sanderson.

 Through mapping and innovative use of index fossil analysis, based on a sequence exposed at Dob's Linn, Lapworth showed that what was thought to be a thick sequence of Silurian rocks was in fact a much thinner series of rocks repeated by faulting and folding.

 He completed this pioneering research in the Southern Uplands while employed as a schoolmaster for 11 years at the Episcopal Church school, Galashiels.
 He then studied geology and became in 1875 an assistant at Madras College in St Andrews, Fife, and then in 1881 the first professor of geology at Mason Science College, later the University of Birmingham, where he taught until his retirement in 1913.

 He is best known for pioneering faunal analysis of Silurian beds by means of index fossils, especially graptolites, and his proposal (eventually adopted) that the beds between the Cambrian beds of north Wales and the Silurian beds of South Wales should be assigned to a new geological period: the Ordovician.
-This proposal resolved the long running "Highlands Controversy" which began when Roderick Murchison and Adam Sedgwick argued over the relative ages of the strata in question.
+He resolved the long running "Highlands Controversy.
 Lapworth received numerous awards for his research work, while for teaching he used the English Midlands as a setting for demonstrating the fieldwork techniques he had pioneered in his own research.